tomakita/RetroCheck/src/graph/README.md

 ## Data Model Realization

 Data model realization is a process which takes a data model and returns an instance of it.
-More formally, data model realization is a transformation which turns a `Graph<N, E>` into a `Workflow`.
+More formally, data model realization is a transformation which turns a `Graph` into a `Workflow`.
 In this documentation, "data model realization" can refer either to the aforementioned transformation, or to the resulting `Workflow` instance.

 The `Workflow` that is created by data model realization has to meet the following requirements: